jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

                           were initially developed by Eric Smith of Kestrel Institute for 1-d arrays.
 			  I've extended them to 2-d arrays.

-hausdorff-paradox.lisp : In proogress (proof of Hausdorff paradox)
+hausdorff-paradox.lisp : In progress (proof of Hausdorff paradox)